garazdawi/erlang.github.io/_posts/2018-5-02-Memory-instrumentation-in-OTP-21.md

 `erlang:system_info({allocator, Alloc})` and use `pmap` (or similar) to get an idea of how fragmented the address space is, it has always been a pain to get information about the individual carriers.
-Starting in OTP 21 you can ask the system for a list of all carriers without having to start the emulator with any particular flags.
+Starting in OTP 21 you can ask the system for a list of all carriers without having to start the VM with any particular flags.
 The list contains information about each carrier's total size, combined allocation size, allocation count, whether it's in the migration pool, and a histogram over free block sizes.